 It’s fantastic how many personalized insights you can get from wearing one of these smartwatches, and I’ve found the recovery scores and training readiness to be extremely useful tools in supporting my gut instincts when it comes to determining how frequently or hard I should be training that day.

-As an example, with most Garmin running watches (such as Fenix 7 and Forerunner 965), their software helps you track your training recovery, acute load, load ratio (load relative to past loads) and readiness for future training, so you can adjust your training plans if it’s indicating you need more recovery time or should do less intensive workouts.
+As an example, with most Garmin running watches (such as Fenix 7 series and Forerunner 965), their software helps you track your training recovery, acute load, load ratio (load relative to past loads) and readiness for future training, so you can adjust your training plans if it’s indicating you need more recovery time or should do less intensive workouts.

 Here’s an example from the Garmin Connect app (that syncs with the running watches) showing what a good 4-week training load looks like.